Cheer Stunts: Complete Guide | Cheerleading Positions

 • Right surfaces should be used for pyramids, tumbling, partner stunts and jumps

-• Evaluation of individuals should be done quite often to keep a track that they have mastered the skills
+• Evaluation of individuals should be in practice quite often to keep a track that they have mastered the skills

 Cheerleading Injuries